What Is Endodontics?

 Again, there’s no need for concern.
 We exceed most of the rigorous standards of infection control advocated by OSHA, the Centers for Disease Control, and the American Dental Association.
 We utilize autoclave and steam sterilization and barrier techniques to eliminate any risk of infection.

-When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact his/her office for a follow-up restoration within a month of completion at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are here and available to do our best to properly resolve your problem.

 In addition to digital radiography, we utilize special operating microscopes.
 Magnification and LED fiber optic illumination are helpful in aiding the doctor to see tiny details inside your tooth.
 Also, a tiny video camera on the operating microscope can record images of your tooth to further document the doctor’s findings.